Get

 Conclusion

 Training your dog to spin can be easily done in just 5 simple steps and lots of repetition.
-This is an easy trick that is great for beginners that have just finished up basic obedience.
+This is an easy trick that is great for beginners who have just finished up basic obedience.
 Make sure to have treats in hand, or your dog’s favorite toys ready and you will have them spinning in circles in no time!

 See also: